Otto-Quartim/Myself/README.md

 # Myself
 Myself is a mouse-written font with icons, crossbared I, and automatic case sensitive forms.
+Mental note; This is my version of Comic Sans.

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is copied below, and is also available with a FAQ at: